 So what did I say to Ieuan?
 I said that sometimes we are born with bits of our body not working (I wear glasses and now have a hearing aid) and that if all our body works we should feel very lucky.
 I told him that it does not matter if a bit of your body does not work, everyone is special and should be treated with kindness.
 It’s what’s inside and how we behave that matters most.

 I’m not sure I got it right.
+Discussing disability with children needs to be handled gently, compassionately and openly.
 What would you have said?